Barmes Family in Amsterdam

 The Barmes left behind

 So what happened to the family that remained in Amsterdam after Nathan left for England?
-Sadly they were all murdered by the Nazis.
+Sadly many perhaps most were murdered by the Nazis.
 This article in the Website ww2today.com provides us with an eye witness view of what happened to Jews in Amsterdam on the day of the first "round up".

 Go to Less We Forget section for a list of the Barmes family that perished